Hector-Chong/native-wechat-doc/docs/guide/registration.md

 ## registerApp

-Before invoking any APIs, registering Native Wechat by invoking `registerApp` is essential.
+Before invoking any APIs, registering Native WeChat by invoking `registerApp` is essential.

 When invoking `registerApp`, there will be a listener to receive events from Wechat. `registerApp` returns a function to remove the listener, and no events will be received from Wechat.